Leather biker jacket

 Care and Maintenance:

-Cleaning: Regularly wipe off any dust or dirt from the jacket using a soft, damp cloth.
-Avoid using harsh chemicals or abrasive cleaners as they can damage the leather.
+Clean Regularly: Wipe the jacket with a damp cloth to remove surface dirt and dust.
+Avoid using harsh chemicals or detergents, as they can damage the leather.

-Storage: When not in use, store the jacket in a cool, dry place away from direct sunlight.
-Consider hanging it on a padded hanger to maintain its shape.
-Avoid folding or crushing the jacket as it may cause permanent creases or damage.
+Storage: When not in use, store the jacket in a cool, dry place, ideally on a wide hanger to maintain its shape.
+Avoid folding it, as this can cause creases that are difficult to remove.

-Professional Cleaning: If the jacket requires deep cleaning or stain removal, it is best to consult a professional leather cleaner who specializes in handling leather garments.
+Professional Cleaning: If the jacket becomes heavily soiled or stained, take it to a professional leather cleaner who specializes in handling leather garments.